nxp-appcodehub/dm-eiq-genai-flow-demonstrator/README.md

 ## Using NPU Acceleration

-NPU acceleration can be used for LLM inference on `i.MX 95`.
-It requires the BSP to have an extended CMA (> 4GB) for Neutron NPU.
-This CMA is defined via the linux device tree, ensure to have such a dtb set as fdtfile in uboot.
+NPU acceleration can be used for LLM inference on `i.MX 95 B0`.
+It requires the BSP to have an extended CMA (> 3GB) for Neutron NPU.
+This CMA is defined via the linux device tree, ensure to have such a dtb set as fdtfile in uboot, see [CMA Configuration](#cma-configuration).
 To enable NPU acceleration, pass the `--use-neutron` flag when running the pipeline on supported BSPs.

 ---